Ashish094562/plant-disease-streamlit/README.md

 # 🌱 Plant Disease Recognition using Deep Learning & TFLite

-An end-to-end AI/ML project that detects plant diseases from leaf images using a Convolutional Neural Network (CNN), optimized with TFLite INT8 quantization, and deployed as a Streamlit web application.
+An end-to-end AI/ML project that detects plant diseases from leaf images using a Convolutional Neural Network (CNN), optimized with TFLite INT8 quantization, and deployed on Huggingface spaces.

 ---